OlivThompson/Iris-Flower-Classification-with-TensorFlow-Scikit-learn/README.md

 # Iris Classification with SVM and TensorFlow

 This project is an **adaptation of a previous machine learning assignment**, expanded to include a **TensorFlow-based neural network model** in addition to the original **Scikit-learn SVM** implementation.
-The project demonstrates data preprocessing, visualization, training, and evaluation on the classic **Iris flower dataset**.
+The project demonstrates data preprocessing, visualization, training, and evaluation on the **Iris flower dataset**.

 ***